afterpay/sdk-android/docs/getting-started/v2-with-cash-app-pay.md

 ## Step 1: Import the Cash App Pay Kit Dependency

-You can get the the latest version of the SDK from Maven.
+You can get the latest version of the SDK from Maven.
 This is the import definition using Gradle:

 ```gradle
 implementation "app.cash.paykit:core:2.3.0"